erwinXZ/kafka-test/README.md

-# PostgreSQL to MongoDB Replication with Kafka, Debezium, and Zookeeper
+# PostgreSQL to MongoDB Replication with Kafka, Kafka Connect, Debezium, and Zookeeper

 This setup demonstrates how to replicate data from a PostgreSQL database to a MongoDB database using Kafka, Debezium, and Zookeeper.